-“Use everyday items in unusual way.
-Everyone has seen a desk lamp, paper clips, push pins and sticky notes.
+“Use everyday items in an unusual way.
+Everyone has seen a desk lamp, paper clips, push pins, and sticky notes.
 When the items are combined, (with effective lighting and shadows) they create a feeling of conspiracy.
 This goes a little further when you incorporate the handwritten font, for a personal touch.
-It creates a more intimate feeling, like you have stepped in on someone’s personal space.”( Michelle Fromhart, Russell Johns Creative Services Specialist)
+It creates a more intimate feeling like you have stepped in on someone’s personal space.”( Michelle Fromhart, Russell Johns Creative Services Specialist)

 4) Proof proof proof

 Not proofreading content can be a huge pitfall.
 Bad grammar, incorrect spelling and poor punctuation can discredit the ad in spite of its visual appeal or overall message.
 Not to mention an incorrect phone number can ruin an entire campaign!